 How can teachers assess whether learners have conditional knowledge?

 Teachers can ask learners to explain their strategy choices before starting tasks, rather than just after completing them.
 Create scenarios where multiple strategies could work and observe whether learners can justify their selection.
-Use think-aloud protocols where students verbalise their decision-making process whilst working through problems.
+Use think-aloud protocols where learners verbalise their decision-making process whilst working through problems.

 What activities help learners develop better strategy selection skills?